18 Best Materials to Put in the Bottom of Your Raised Beds

 1. Landscape Fabric

-As a general rule, I’m not a fan of landscape fabric when it comes to raised beds.
+As a general rule, I’m not a fan of landscape fabric when it comes to raised garden beds (although I love it for mulched beds around my home!).

 For beds around your house, driveway, or trees, go for it!
 But for garden beds, I think this is a big mistake since, unlike cardboard, landscape fabric will keep earthworms and other organisms out of your raised beds.